 You’ve probably seen it advertised on toothpaste that a certain brand will “strengthen tooth enamel.”
 Those same words also appear on bottles of mouthwash.
 But that raises the question of what enamel is, why it’s important, and whether or not you should be concerned about it.

-To help clear things up, our team here at Ronald Levine in Germantown, Maryland put this piece together to answer those questions.
+To help clear things up, our team here at Blue Ribbon Dental in Germantown, Maryland put this piece together to answer those questions.